 Why We Hate Being Alone

 The reason why we treat solitude as a negative probably comes from our childhood.
-How many times have you been placed into solitude as a punishment?
-As a kid, you were asked to sit in the corner, or go to your room.
+How many times have you been placed in solitude as a punishment?
+As a kid, you were asked to sit in the corner or go to your room.
 As a teenager, you were grounded and weren’t able to see your friends.
 Even when it comes to the prison system, the worst thing that can happen to you is solitary confinement.

 What to Do Instead

 The most restful activities we do are those that we do alone.
-Even with the social stigma, there are plenty of times where we just want to be alone.
+Even with the social stigma, there are plenty of times when we just want to be alone.
 You may have felt this feeling, but since we don’t really have a word for the opposite of loneliness, it just becomes misplaced anxiety and frustration.
 It has nothing to do with being introverted or extroverted.
 There’s a lot of pressure in being social.
-The less pressure you have to make sure you go to an event, or talk to someone on the phone, or any other social obligation, the more time you have to discover new interests and ideas.
+The less pressure you have to make sure you go to an event or talk to someone on the phone, or any other social obligation, the more time you have to discover new interests and ideas.
 Guess what?
 Opinions aren’t needed.

 Being alone in this period of life has helped me find my sense of self and my true interests.
 Knowing myself makes it easier to find people who align with my character.
-It’s also allowed me to be more empathetic towards others.
+It’s also allowed me to be more empathetic toward others.

 If you’re trying to find a way to make more time for yourself, maybe treat yourself as your best friend.
-If you as the best friend want to go do something, go do it.
+If you as my best friend want to go do something, go do it.
 You don’t need anyone else.
 Schedule time out, even if it’s just 30 minutes to eat and read a book.
 Take yourself out on dates.
 What I’m saying isn’t easy because it wasn’t easy for me.
-It’s definitely going to take you out your comfort zone.
+It’s definitely going to take you out of your comfort zone.
 Start small.